FBI considering appeal on Dotcom ruling

 Formal papers requesting their extradition were lodged in early March.

-Next story in National: Adult sex offenders need treatment - expert
+Next story in New Zealand: Adult sex offenders need treatment - expert

 Copyright © 2012, Radio New Zealand